RABHIZ/vigenere-cipher/README.md

 # :arrow_down: Install Dependencies
 * 🐍 python-3
 * 👨‍💻 visual studio code or pycharm or any editor ..
-* 📙 library we need tkinter : pip install tk
+* 📙 library you need tkinter : pip install tk